 The referred 'Domestic Partner' is another Stonewall Vet!

 New York Blade News "Letters" remembering Trailblazer Terri Van Dyke

-"A Trailblazer is Remembered" published letters from Williamson Henderson and Bill Murawski
+"A Trailblazer is Remembered" published letters from Willson Henderson and Bill Murawski

 Sympathy Letter for Terri from his favorite Congressmember Carolyn

 Letter acknowledging loss of Terri from Assemblymember Jonathan Bing